CODARcode/PerformanceAnalysis/README.md

 # Performance Data Analysis

 This library provides a Python API to process [TAU](http://tau.uoregon.edu) performance profile and traces.
-It supports the following functionality:
+Its modules support the following functionalities:

-  - Extractor: function to filter entry and exit events from a given TAU trace
+  - Parser: processes a given TAU trace (both streaming and batch through Adios).
-  - Generator: produces call stack with the depth `k', the duration of call, job_id, node_id, and thread_id
+  - Event: keeps track of event information such as function call stack and function execution times.
-  - Detector : Detects anomalies in performance of functions
+  - Outlier: detects outliers in performance of functions.
+  - Visualizer: provides an interface to Chimbuko's visualization software (both online and offline through requests API).

 # Requirement